 Capital Ring Section 3 – Route

 If you start at Grove Park station, you can either walk through the residential streets to the start, or wander along Quaggy river to get back to the main trail.
 Near the beginning of the walk (after crossing the railway) there are good views of the city through suburbia.

 There is a woodland walk (called the railway children walk) between the houses which is pretty cool.
-If you are walking with children, they might love to sit on the wooden train that is next to the path.
+If you are walking with children (or with me), they might love to sit on the wooden train that is next to the path.

-Crystal palace park itself is really pleasant, (although there is no actual palace.)
-I loved wandering past all the dinosaurs.
-As palaeontologists have learnt so much more about dinosaurs since these were created, they are not particularly accurate anymore.
-But it is still fun to see them, and it is interesting to compare them to more modern versions that are more like birds than lizards!!
+However the best part of Crystal Palace park is the walkway lined with dinosaurs!
+Palaeontologists have learnt much more about dinosaurs since these were created in Victorian times, so they are not particularly accurate anymore.
+But it is still fun to see them, and to compare them to more modern versions that are more like birds than lizards!!

 – Of course, this has to be the dinosaurs.
 This is the best part of the Capital Ring for children.

 – There is quite a lot of rubbish around the first half of this walk.

 – I saw a huuuuuge rat in the water by the dinos, carrying off a slice of bread.
 Remember if you feed the ducks, you might also be feeding the local rat population!
 I caught a photo of him below…you might have to click on the photo to enlarge it and see him!

 The signage is not always amazing on this section.
 We found it really helpful to have the google map downloaded to our phones for when there are no signs.
 Anyway, the map for this section is here and the map for the whole walk is here.